kubedb/docs/docs/guides/mongodb/concepts/catalog.md

 ### spec.db.image

-`spec.db.image` is a required field that specifies the docker image which will be used to create Statefulset by KubeDB operator to create expected MongoDB database.
+`spec.db.image` is a required field that specifies the docker image which will be used to create Petset by KubeDB operator to create expected MongoDB database.

 ### spec.initContainer.image
 `spec.initContainer.image` is a required field that specifies the image for init container.